AlienKevin/wordshk_app/privacy.md

-# Privacy Notice
+# Privacy Policy

-Updated December 18, 2023
+Updated December 30, 2023

-This privacy notice for words.hk ("we", "us", or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our mobile application (words.hk).
+This privacy policy for words.hk ("we", "us", or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our mobile application (words.hk).

 ## Questions or concerns?